 Elisa Decker has worked as an artist in Greenwich Village for several decades.
-In addition to showing her work in galleries throughout the city and the recipient of many prestigious fellowships, including residencies at the MacDowell Colony in New Hampshire and the Camargo Foundation in Cassis, France, Elisa writes for Art in America.
+In addition to showing her work in galleries throughout the city and internationally, being the recipient of many prestigious fellowships, including residencies at the MacDowell Colony in New Hampshire and the Camargo Foundation in Cassis, France, Elisa writes for Art in America.
 She curated the 19-person exhibition "Time Frames Marking Time," which was held at Westbeth Gallery May 24-June 15, 2014.

 Claire Barliant is a Brooklyn-based freelance critic and writer whose work has appeared in numerous publications including Afterall, Art in America, Artforum, Bookforum, and Time Out New York, and in books on the artists Inigo Manglano-Ovalle and Ann Lislegaard.
 She is formerly an associate editor of Artforum and an editor of Modern Painters, where she was executive editor from 2007 to 2009.